 Employees will likely be in varying states of behavior change (explained below) when you begin to implement your wellness strategies.
-Some may already be living healthy lifestyles, while others might not be thinking about making changes.
+Some may already be practicing healthy behaviors, while others might not be thinking about making changes.
 Information from employee interest surveys can help determine how motivated and ready employees are to make changes, as well as what strategies will be most likely to be accepted.

-Below are the five stages of change.
+Below are the five stages of the Stages of Change Model (also known as Transtheoretical Model).
 People may move from one stage to another in order, or they may move back and forth between stages until they adopt a behavior for good.
 Moving to an earlier stage is not a failure, but an important part of the behavior change process.
 The stages of change are: